neoground/neowx/README.md

 Please note: This repository is not actively maintained anymore.
 We created a new skin with more features and many improvements.
 Find out more: https://neoground.com/projects/neowx-material

+The current release (1.2) is the final release of NeoWX.

 ## Documentation

-Have a look at the web site: https://projects.neoground.com/neowx
+Have a look at the website: https://projects.neoground.com/neowx

 Frequently asked questions are also answered there.